End Pin Adjustment for best tone and performance...

 ..The end pin is most responsive when tapped in the direction of the wood grain.
 Just tap the head for different directions noting the most brilliant tap response.
 Turn the end pin so this direction is vertical.
 Now file a small mark on the bottom center so you can reference it for future removals.

 ...Tap downward to hear end pin tap tone.
-Remove material evenly around this rim to lower frequency and from the outside end of the end pin to raise.
+Remove material evenly around this rim to lower frequency and from the outside end of the end pin to raise the tap tone to 198 HZ (same as the back plate should be).